codybloemhard/incodoc/README.md

 single lines?
 emoji
   user supplies the images
-code generalization?
+code generalization
   language hint
   executeable hint
   could be opened in editor
-  could be assigned a renderer by the user (eg. bat) background text: bg-text in meta titles for links alt for images etc
+  could be assigned a renderer by the user (eg. bat) background text: in meta titles for links alt for images etc